Andy Burgess (footballer)

-Andrew John Blakemore Burgess (born 10 August 1981) is an English former footballer who was most recently the first-team Manager at AFC Rushden & Diamonds.
+Andrew John Blakemore Burgess (born 10 August 1981) is an English former footballer who is Chief Operating Officer of Southport F.C. in the National League North.

 Playing career

 Born in Bedford, Bedfordshire, Burgess began his professional career in 1999 at Rushden & Diamonds, where he was also a trainee.
-He won the Football Conference title with Rushden in 2001, and the Third Division championship in 2003, and had made 184 appearances for Rushden in six seasons when he was placed on the transfer list at the end of the 2004–05 season after he had requested a transfer in February 2005.
+He won the Football Conference title with Rushden in 2001, and the Third Division championship in 2003, and had made 239 appearances for Rushden in six seasons when he was placed on the transfer list at the end of the 2004–05 season after he had requested a transfer in February 2005.
 A move to Swansea City fell through, and, a month later in July 2005, he broke his left leg in a pre-season friendly.
 He returned to the side in October 2005, and joined Oxford United shortly afterwards, signing a two-and-a-half-year contract.

 Burgess was retained by Oxford United after relegation and a good start to the 2006–07 season saw him being praised by manager Jim Smith, who said of him after a win over York City in October 2006, "Andy's a very talented player, and he was outstanding.
 Some of the things that he did were really top drawer."

 At the end of the 2006–07 season, Burgess was named in the England National Game XI squad for the Four Nations Tournament against Ireland, Wales and Scotland, and in May 2007, he scored against Scotland in a 3–0 victory as England went on to win tournament.

 In August 2007, Burgess re-joined Rushden & Diamonds on a free transfer with a sell-on clause attached, signing a two-year contract.
 At the end of the 2007–08 season, he won the Player of the Year award at Rushden and admitted that he had sometimes made the wrong decisions in his career, saying, "I don't think there's any points having regrets.
 I've enjoyed my football this season as much as I have during my whole career working for Garry Hill and I think next season we can go on and achieve good things here."